IBBoard/cawbird/README.md

 ## Translations

-  Since February 2014, there has been a [Corebird project on Transifex](https://www.transifex.com/projects/p/corebird).
-Cawbird is currently still using those translations.
+  Since February 2020, there has been a [Cawbird project on Transifex](https://www.transifex.com/cawbird/cawbird/dashboard/).
+Users can sign up on Transifex for free to help translate Cawbird.

 ## Contributing